How to Convert CR2 to JPG

 Convert the Files from CR2 to JPG

-To convert your CR2 files, click the Folder icon and specify the export folder, then click Convert.
+To convert your CR2 files, click the Save to button and specify the export folder, then click Convert.
 After the program has finished converting, the folder containing your files will open automatically.

 Now you know how to convert large CR2 files to turn them into smaller and more usable JPG files.
 This format provides easy viewing, editing, and printing of your photographs which makes it the best choice for converting high-quality CR2 photos.
 Movavi Video Converter is one of the fastest multimedia converting apps for PC and Mac.
 Download it now and see what it can do for you!